maddenp/iotaa/README.md

 - `logcfg()` configures Python's root logger to support `logging.info()` et al calls, which `iotaa` itself makes.
 It is called when the `iotaa` CLI is used, but could also be called by standalone applications with simple logging needs.
 - `main()` is the entry-point function for CLI use.
 - `run()` runs a command in a subshell -- functionality commonly needed in workflows.
+- `runconda()` runs a command in a subshell with a named conda environment activated.

 ## Development